What things regarding a mission team's trip have to be done and when do they have

 (Unless your fare is an "instant purchase," you should have reserved your tickets prior to this, up

 - Passport with visas

 - Supplemental insurance

-- Notify Nazarene Field Office of your arrival.
+- Notify Nazarene Field Office or the site Work & Witness coordinator of your arrival.

 - Make sure someone from the mission field office will meet you and ask them what to do if